-Childhood trauma can also be describe as serious adverse childhood experiences that overwhelm a child’s ability to cope.
-These adverse experiences; especially if it was interpersonal, intentional, and chronic; can manifest into complex Post-Traumatic Stress Disorder and a lasting impact on physical and mental well-being later in life.
+Childhood trauma can also be described as serious adverse childhood experiences that overwhelm a child’s ability to cope.
+These adverse experiences; especially if it was interpersonal, intentional, or chronic; can manifest into complex Post-Traumatic Stress Disorder and a lasting impact on physical and mental well-being later in life.

 It is important to note that the response to the traumatic event is individualized.
 What is traumatic to one person may not necessarily have the same impact on another.
 What is important is how the situation was experienced by the individual and how they perceived it.